Rice Bran Oil: 8 Health Benefits, Uses, And Side Effects

 • For Making Soap

 Another interesting use of rice bran oil is in the soapmaking process.
-It is made with a combination of rice bran oil and other oils, along with organic shea butter and sodium hydroxide.
+It is made with a combination of rice bran oil and other ingredients, along with organic shea butter and sodium hydroxide.
 You also add distilled water.

 Sounds cool, doesn’t it?
 But wait – not everything is rosy about this oil.
 There is a shady side to it as well.